 Reclaiming Safe Spaces

-When a commitment to authentic diversity and inclusion does not exist, people are forced to present a false narrative of themselves to feel safe enough to access nature.
-Underrepresentation, inaccessibility and exclusion in the outdoors creates threatening spaces for Black, Indigenous, Asian, Latinx, and people of color at all intersections.
-Diversity, equity and inclusion must be intersectional and intentional, otherwise it is performative.
+When a real commitment to authentic diversity and inclusion does not exist, non-majority peoples are often forced to present a false narrative of themselves to feel safe enough to access nature.
+Underrepresentation, inaccessibility and exclusion in the outdoors creates threatening spaces for Black, Indigenous, Asian, Latinx, People of Color, LGBTQIA2S+, and those with disabilities.

 How We Create + Cultivate